tarmstrong/longcv/bio.md

 * How to set up travis-ci for a small team
 * How diffing and merging algorithms work, in order to write a module to do structured diffing on hierarchical data.
   * We looked up the original Hunt and McIllroy paper to figure out how to implement this
   * (Actually, we didn't look up prior art for merging, we just took the diffs between base/HEAD and base/branch and diffed those, like a second-order diff.
-I don't know if that's how merging algorithms worked.)
+I don't know if that's how merging algorithms work in practice.)
 * Yes, even some skills related to documenting a Python project with UML.
 There are challenges: the tools for making diagrams are clunky, don't have support for version control, and are hard to keep up to date with your changing project.
 That said, I think there are some benefits to high-level diagrams of your project's architecture and thought it was an interesting [AOSA](http://aosabook.org/en/index.html)-style exercize in communication.
 * I was the "team-leader" for the project.
 While the entire team contributed equal amounts of work, I had much more experience with Python and especially with open source practises, so I had a heavier hand when it came to design and code review.
 This was basically the first experience I had with a typical code review process outside of small interactions with the open source community.
 * I got a lot more practise writing tests.